cybearl/genesis/README.md

   such as 30s, 1m, 1h, 4d, etc.
 - `--entriesPerPage` The amount of entries per page (0 < entriesPerPage <= 512).

-The default path for the generated data is `src/pipes/data/`.
-Note that it cannot be changed via arguments, as data are later accessed by the `HSS`.
+The default path for the generated data is `pipes/data/`.
+Note that it cannot be changed via arguments, as data are later accessed by the HSS.

 Can be found inside `src/systems/GS.ts`.